You can modify the source properties to map the value of that property to the defined destination properties.

 - Select the action you want to perform from the Copy menu and connect to a source, and a destination.

 - Search for the Properties in the source.

 - Drag and drop them in the appropriate spot.

 By default, all properties with the same name are automatically mapped together.
 To change a mapping or to create a new one, simply drag and drop properties from the list of source properties to the right pane.
 Make sure to place them next to the desired source property.

-The source properties are all the values pulled from Google Drive and from the files themselves, while the destination properties are all the fields that are available in the destination library.
+The source properties are all the values pulled from your source and the files themselves, while the destination properties are all the fields that are available in the destination library.
 The system properties are not displayed in the list of destination properties since they are not writable, they will automatically be handled depending on the options you choose for the copy.

 Once saved, these mappings will be applied during the copy.
 The value in the source property will be copied to the destination property.
 A colored indicator will display whether a property is mapped or not.
 Red means it isn't mapped while green means it is.

 Note: You can't add fields to your library from this window.
 It simply displays what is available in SharePoint.
 If you want more properties to appear in this window, you will need to add columns to your SharePoint library.